- Check bank policy responses to Putin's invasion of Ukraine here -

 BankTrack is keeping track of how banks globally respond to the Russian invasion in Ukraine, and so do others.
 The KSE Institute of the Kyiv School of Economics maintains the leave-russia.org website listing companies still operating in Russia, including banks and other financial industries.
 The table below derives information partly from this website and other sources

 Click on the picture below for the latest findings.
-The table was most recently updated in September 2022.
+The table was most recently updated in February 2023 for banks with the largest exposure to Russia, and September 2022 for others.